 401(k) Plan: CSBS has a defined contribution plan for its employees under section 401(k) of the Internal Revenue Code.
 Elective contributions can be made by all employees 21 years of age or older.
 CSBS makes a nonelective contribution equal to 3% of each participant's eligible salary.
 In addition, CSBS matches each participant's elective deferrals up to 5% of eligible salary.
 CSBS may also make discretionary contributions to the plan.
 Vesting is determined based on the nature of each plan contribution.
-CSBS's total contributions for the years ended December 31, 2022 and 2021, were \$3,114,385 and \$2,853,380, respectively.
+CSBS' total contributions for the years ended December 31, 2023 and 2022, were \$2,954,161 and \$3,114,385, respectively.